-Infinite career possibilities abound in the field of Food Services.
-Professionally trained cooks and chefs are consistently in high demand, from premier hotels and educational institutions to care facilities, private clubs and cruise lines to industrial camp kitchens, there are no limits to the possibilities for your potential employment.
+Career possibilities abound.
+Professionally trained cooks and chefs are in high demand, from premier hotels and educational institutions to care facilities and cruise lines.

 The Culinary Arts program is designed to meet the need for qualified cooks in the hospitality industry.
 The program provides professional cook training in a practical, hands-on learning environment achieved through our commercial kitchen.